2018 Toronto shooting: Shooting

 Around 10:00 p.m.
 EDT on July 22, 2018, Faisal Hussain walked along Toronto's busy Danforth Avenue in the Greektown area of the city, randomly shooting pedestrians before opening fire on crowded restaurants.
 The incident began around Danforth and Logan Avenues at the Alexander the Great Parkette.
-At the parkette, Hussain appeared and shot seven people.
-Six of the seven people, including 18-year-old Reese Fallon, were shot at and near the parkette while one was shot several businesses away at the Mezes restaurant.
-Hussain proceeded to walk west along the north sidewalk of Danforth Avenue while firing rounds.
+Hussain shot six people at and near the parkette, killing 18-year-old Reese Fallon.
+A seventh person was shot several businesses away at the Mezes restaurant.
+Hussain then proceeded to walk west along the north sidewalk of Danforth Avenue while firing rounds.
 Some witnesses described 10 to 15 blasts similar to firecrackers, while others reported hearing gunshots and seeing a man holding a gun.

-Hussain briefly stopped in front of the restaurant Pappas Grill and fired shots into the business, injuring one person.
-Hussain walked further west.
-Further along the Danforth at Chester Avenue, witnesses said they saw a man shooting from a sidewalk into another restaurant named Demetre's.
-At Demetre's, Hussain killed 10-year-old Julianna Kozis and injured two other victims.
-A cell phone video was also recorded and posted online depicting Hussain firing into Demetre's.
+Hussain briefly stopped in front of the restaurant Pappas Grill and fired shots into the business, injuring one person, then walked further west.
+Further along Danforth at Chester Avenue, he fired from a sidewalk into another restaurant named Demetre's, killing 10-year-old Julianna Kozis and injuring two other victims.
 At one point near Hampton Avenue, Hussain crossed the street from the north side to the south side to shoot into the Second Cup Coffee Co. business and at people along the south sidewalk.
 He wounded three people while at the front of the coffee shop.
-The shooter continued to walk westbound on Danforth Avenue and turned south into Bowden Street.
-In Bowden Street, Hussain turned into an alleyway and tried to move west.
-Hussain eventually walked into a dead-end and moved back east to leave the alleyway.
-In the alleyway, Hussain spared a man and also unsuccessfully tried shooting at another man.
+Hussain then continued to walk westbound on Danforth Avenue and turned south into Bowden Street.
+There, Hussain turned into an alleyway and tried to move west.
+He eventually walked into a dead-end and moved back east to leave the alleyway.
+In the process, Hussain spared a man and also unsuccessfully attempted to shoot another man.

 Hussain left the alleyway and ran north up Bowden Street.
-From there, witnesses said the shooter fired into the 7Numbers restaurant near Bowden Street where one victim was shot.
-While Hussain shot into the 7Numbers restaurant, a police cruiser drove north up Bowden Street and two police officers confronted Hussain.
-The shooter chose not to shoot certain people he encountered, telling one man, "Don't worry, I'm not going to shoot you."
-TPS officers responded to calls from witnesses and located the gunman on Bowden Street and initiated a shootout with the suspect as he ran west.
-The gunman ran back to Danforth Avenue where he was found dead from a self-afflicted gunshot wound to the head.
+From there, witnesses said he fired into the 7Numbers restaurant near Bowden Street, shooting one victim.
+As he was doing so, a police cruiser drove north up Bowden Street, and two police officers confronted Hussain.
+They initiated a shootout with him as he ran west.
+Hussain ran back to Danforth Avenue, where he was found dead from a self-inflicted gunshot wound to the head.

-At the corner of Danforth and Logan avenues, police cordoned off an area from bystanders and detonated an unidentified package for undisclosed reasons.
+During the shooting, Hussain chose not to shoot certain people he encountered, telling one man, "Don't worry, I'm not going to shoot you."
+At the corner of Danforth and Logan Avenues, police cordoned off an area from bystanders and detonated an unidentified package for undisclosed reasons.